 3. Take a Hobby to the Next Level

 Is there something you love to do?
 After your divorce, it may be a good time to throw yourself into your hobbies or and discover new ones.
 Not only are they a healthy outlet, but they’re also the perfect way to tap into your true talents.
 Once you’ve established a hobby, commit to it.
 Devote your time to it and turn it into something more.
 It might be that you’ve always loved to crochet, so you decide to open an online shop to sell your signature infinity scarves.
-Or maybe you’ve recently gotten into non-toxic beauty products, so you explore the world of soap making and give bars as gifts over the holidays.
+Or maybe you’ve recently gotten into non-toxic beauty products, so you explore the world of soap-making and give bars as gifts over the holidays.
 This could also be something as simple as embracing your love for food and cooking by preparing more meals at home.
 Try dialing it in a bit more by learning something new, such as the art of sourdough or exploring different cuisines.
 This is a great way to involve your kids while establishing healthier habits as well.

 4. Work on Communication and Forgiveness

 One thing that’s at the root of all relationships is the ability to communicate.
 And after your divorce, chances are you’re feeling fatigued.
 Maybe all you want to do is curl up, shut the world out, and be alone for a while.
 While this is okay to a point, don’t allow it to become your new normal.
 Remember that effective communication is essential not only for healthy relationships of all kinds but also for your overall well-being.
 In addition to communication, practicing forgiveness is a huge part of the process of healing and moving forward.
-Forgiving doesn’t mean you have to accept what someone may have done to you as acceptable.
+Forgiving doesn’t mean you have to consider what someone may have done to you to be acceptable.
 What it does mean is that you come to terms with the reality of the situation, accept it, and make a promise to yourself to close that chapter and forge ahead.
 It’s also important that you forgive yourself.
-It’s common to second guess decisions or look back with regret.
+It’s common to second-guess decisions or look back with regret.
 Don’t allow this to become part of your future.
 Communication and forgiveness aren’t things you’ll master all at once.
 Be patient with yourself, stay consistent, and take note of the progress you make.

 Life after divorce is an opportunity for you to reignite parts of yourself that may have become lost in the past or discover new parts of yourself that you didn’t know existed.
 While it is generally a difficult and emotional time, it doesn’t have to take over your life.
 Making space for the good is essential, and you’ll be grateful that you did.